momotsow/hello-react-frontend/README.md

 ## ⭐️ Show your support <a name="support"></a>

-> Write a message to encourage readers to support your project

-If you like this project please give it a star 😁🌟✨
+If you like this project and want to support me make cooler projects Give this project a Star.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>